-A S the journal having the largest circulation in the East of any paper published on the Pacific Coast, the publishers of the Signs of the Times believe it duty to issue a special number devoted largely to the great calamity which has befallen the fairest section of the Pacific Coast.
+A S the journal having the largest circulation in the East of any paper published on the Pacific Coast, the publishers of the SIGNS OF THE TIMES believe it duty to issue a special number devoted largely to the great calamity which has befallen the fairest section of the Pacific Coast.

 They have endeavored to secure accurate accounts from conservative eye-witnesses, after the excitement is over, and reason bears sway.
-From various localities, cities, towns, and vilthey will ever waken; or waking find it an even more terrible reality, clasping in its appalling agony and crushing tentacles the years of the future.